Sunday, December 15, 2013

 Put sugar, butter, and flour in a bowl.
 Add eggs and beat well.
 Stir in apples cinnamon, lemon rind and sultanas.

-Bake in oven for forty to fifty minutes until cake has risen and feels firm to touch in the centre and a skewer comes out clean after insertion into the cake.
+feels firm to touch in the centre and a skewer comes out clean after

 Leave to cool in tin for ten minutes then transfer to wire rack to cool.
 Dust with icing sugar before serving.